-With the establishment of INCAS in 2003, and our regional hubs in the years following, we are one of the oldest companies working in the social performance, peace, and security nexus.
-In the 17 years since our first assignments in the Niger Delta, Russia and the Caucasus region our capabilities have grown.
-Today we have excellent technical capacities, along with extensive field and political networks in over 50 countries, stretching across Europe, Central Asia, the Middle East and North Africa, Sub-Saharan Africa, Central and Latin America, and Asia Pacific.
+With the establishment of INCAS in 2003, and our regional hubs in the years following, we are one of the oldest companies working in the sustainability, peace, and security nexus.
+Our capabilities have grown in the 17 years since our first assignments in the Niger Delta, Russia and the Caucasus region.
+Today we have excellent technical capacities, along with extensive field and political networks in over 40 countries.
+We reach across Europe, Central Asia, the Middle East and North Africa, Sub-Saharan Africa, Central and Latin America, and Asia Pacific.

 7 non-EU conflict-affected or fragile countries, including Ukraine